Car Accident Frequently Asked Questions

 These questions and answers should give you an idea of how to proceed.
 However, every case is different.
 That's why we recommend that you reach out to Chad Jones Law, P.C. right away after your crash.
-We offer free consultations throughout the Bryan-College Station area, and if you can't come to our office, we can come to you.
+We offer free consultations throughout the Bryan and College Station area, and if you can't come to our office, we can come to you.
 Call 1-800-64-JONES.

 First, make sure the scene is safe.
 Call emergency services and assist if you are trained to do so.
 Even if there is no imminent danger at the scene, you want the police to investigate and file a report - a critical piece of evidence if you later need to file a claim.